FEniCS/governance/governance.md

 web-services that are hosted under the fenicsproject.org domain, and those listed at http://fenicsproject.org/services.

-[AL: What about the test system which is technically not hosted under the fenicsproject.org domain?]

 The Project is developed by a team of distributed developers, called Contributors.
 Contributors are individuals who have contributed code, documentation, designs or other work to one or more Project